troutkilroy/RPCBroker.NET/README.md

     ct.Token,
     5000);
 ```
 You can pass null or empty strings for the type names to the `RegisterHandlers` and `RemoteCall` API's.
 In this case the code will use the .NET request and response type names (i.e., [Type.Name](https://docs.microsoft.com/en-us/dotnet/api/system.type.name?view=netstandard-1.6&viewFallbackFrom=net-5.0)).
+For the server you can use Type.Name in this case.
 If you do this, it must be done for both `RegisterHandlers` and `RemoteCall` for a given pair of types.
 For example:
 ```
+server.RegisterHandler(
+    typeof(NegateBytesRequest).Name,
+    typeof(NegateBytesResponse).Name,...

 client.RegisterHandlers<NegateBytesRequest,NegateBytesResponse>(
     null,null,...